DorkOS

 Tunnel connects

 After the server binds, the tunnel manager dynamically imports the @ngrok/ngrok SDK and creates a tunnel.
-This dynamic import means there is zero overhead when tunneling is disabled.
+Dynamic import means zero overhead when tunneling is disabled.

 URL is available

-The tunnel URL appears in the terminal output.
-If tunnel creation fails, the server continues working locally -- the failure is non-blocking.
+The tunnel URL appears in the terminal with a QR code for mobile access.
+If tunnel creation fails, the server continues working locally.

 Graceful shutdown

-When you stop the server (via SIGINT or SIGTERM), the tunnel is closed automatically before the process exits.
+When you stop the server (via SIGINT or SIGTERM), the tunnel closes automatically before the process exits.

 Health Check